SMOCULETZ/evohome/README.md

 4. The code is currently messy, and architecturally unsatisfying (e.g. the controller updates the zones private attributes directly).
 5. No provision for DHW (yet).
 6. No provision for schedules (yet).
+7. The `scan_interval` parameter is currently ignored, and thus defaults to 60 secs.
+This is OK as this code polls Honeywell servers only twice per scan interval, or 120 per hour.
+This compares to the existing evohome implementation, which is once per zone per scan interval.
+I understand that up to 250 polls per hour is considered OK.